-Massive ice sheet breaks away from Antarctica
+Massive iceberg breaks away from Antarctica

 Calving is a natural occurrence but scientists have been exploring if climate change may have played a role in expediting the rift.

-The team of researchers have not yet found "any link to human-induced climate change", Martin O'Leary, a Swansea University glaciologist and member of the MIDAS project team, said in a statement.
+The team of researchers have not yet found "any link to human-induced climate change," Martin O'Leary, a Swansea University glaciologist and member of the MIDAS project team, said in a statement.

-Luckman added: "We have no evidence to link this directly to climate change, and no reason to believe that it would not have happened without the extra warming that human activity has caused.
+Luckman added, "We have no evidence to link this directly to climate change, and no reason to believe that it would not have happened without the extra warming that human activity has caused.
 But the ice shelf is now at its most retreated position ever recorded and regional warming may have played a part in that."

+He continued, "This event does not directly affect anyone, and repercussions, if there are any, will not be felt for years.
+However, it is a spectacular and enormous geographical event which has changed the landscape